Usage

 Controls the export level for the instructions:

-• If the Light mode is selected, only the block starting addresses will be exported.
+mode is selected, only the block starting addresses will be exported. - For

-• For Normal, the instructions with all IDA values will be exported.
-However, it is challenging to interpret them because you have to read IDA API.
+, the instructions with all IDA values will be exported.
+However, it is challenging to interpret them because you have to read IDA API. - For

 Example: